fleetdm/fleet/docs/REST API/rest-api.md

 ### Turn off MDM for a host

-Turns off MDM for the specified macOS host.
+Turns off MDM for the specified macOS, iOS, or iPadOS host.

 `DELETE /api/v1/fleet/hosts/:id/mdm`